PIT-Solutions-Private-Limited/ai_translate/README.md

 # AI Translate

 This extension provides option to translate content elements and tca record fields to desired language(supported by deepl).
-As a fallback, Google,openai,gemini translate option is also provided as they provide support for many languages that deepl isn't providing.
+As a fallback, Google,openai,gemini,claude translate option is also provided as they provide support for many languages that deepl isn't providing.
 For both Deepl translate and Google translate, there are two modes-normal and autodetect, where the later autodetects source language and translates it to the desired language.
-For openai and gemini autodetects source language and translates it to the desired language.
+For openai,gemini and claude autodetects source language and translates it to the desired language.

 ## Installation